crukci-bioinformatics/mga2/README.md

 enabled and sets the `singularity.autoMounts = true` in the Nextflow configuration file.
 See the Nextflow documentation for more details on this.

+Alternatively, you can specify that Docker is to be used by adding the following line to the config file:

+    docker.enabled = true

+Similarly, to enable Singularity, instead add the following line:

+    singularity.enabled = true

+These can also be added as part of an execution profile (see next section).

 ### Profiles

 Resource settings are configured using Nextflow profiles.
 MGA provides three profiles - `standard`, `bigserver` and `cluster` configured for running on servers and the high-performance compute cluster at CRUK CI.
-These specify the maximum number of CPUs or memory that can be used at any one time during the pipeline run or the number of maximum number of jobs that can be submitted to the cluster to be run in parallel.
+These specify the maximum number of CPUs or memory that can be used at any one time during the pipeline run or the maximum number of jobs that can be submitted to the cluster to be run in parallel.

 A custom profile can be created in the configuration file, e.g. `mga.config`, an example of which is shown below.